canalplus/rx-player/README.md

 # lint the code with eslint
 npm run lint

-# build the demo with the current player code
+# launch the demo on a local server (port 8080)
-npm run demo
+npm run start

 # launch our test suite on various browsers
 npm run karma